 5. Mix the vinegar and the syrup thoroughly with the beans.

--Add a splash of cold water to the potato flour or cornstarch and mix to a paste.
+If you prefer a thicker sauce, you can partially mash some of the beans or add a thickener like cornstarch or potato flour. -Add a splash of cold water to the potato flour or cornstarch and mix to a paste.
 Add to the beans and bring to a boil briefly.

 SERVING SUGGESTIONS